 As part of our project, we’ll be delivering a manifesto challenging archaeologists to make more of the data they create for the benefit of the profession and help improve our appreciation of the heritage around us.

-We will be holding a workshop for archaeologists in Edinburgh on Monday 28 October.
+We will be holding a workshop for archaeologists in Stirling on Thursday 12 December.
 Anyone interested in making the most of our spatial data is welcome to attend.